vl-ad/star-wars/README.md

 This will list syntax errors, if any.

 Also, you can test the application with Playwright.
 To do this, execute the `npm run test` or `yarn test` command.
 It will run e2e tests in Chromium.
-To rin a separate test execute `yarn test tests/favourites.spec.js` or `npm run test tests/favourites.spec.js` command.
+To run a separate test execute `yarn test tests/favourites.spec.js` or `npm run test tests/favourites.spec.js` command.